-As one of Asia’s best value and most popular destinations, Bangkok offers a plethora of things to see and do.
+As one of Asia’s best value and most popular destinations, Bangkok offers a plethora of things to see and do and there are various permutations that you can do for your Bangkok itinerary.
 Filled with many spectacular Buddhist temples and ornate buildings, the city is at once exotic and at the same time modern with all the creature comforts that one can imagine.
 Bangkok is also known as a shopping haven, with mass consumerism juxtaposing against a strong market culture.
 The city’s streets are always buzzing and teeming with life.

 I have been to Bangkok quite a few times and always enjoy coming here for the unbeatable value, delicious Thai food and fascinating things to see in the city’s streets.
-Whether you’re a first-timer, a regular or even a shopaholic, here is my itinerary suggestion on a trip to Bangkok that you can easily break down into 2-days, 3-days or 4-days depending on the length of time you are there.
+Whether you’re a first-timer, a regular or even a shopaholic, here is my suggestion for your trip with a Bangkok itinerary that you can easily break down into 2-days, 3-days or 4-days depending on the length of time you are there.
 I’ve made the duration flexible to make the itinerary easy to execute during weekends or during longer visits.
 For some other ideas, you can also check out this Bangkok travel guide.

 Table of Contents